code-with-alpha/Background-Color-Switcher_Youtube/README.md

 ```
 2. Open the project in your favorite code editor.
 3. Run the project by opening the index.html file in a web browser.

-## How it Works

-- The user clicks on a color box.
-- The JavaScript event listener triggers a function to change the background color.
-- The background color of the page changes to match the color of the box.

 ## Youtube Links
 - Channel Link: https://youtube.com/@codewithalphadotcom